realm/realm-core/how-to-build.md

 You can tell the object-store tests to use a specific version of baas with the `BAASAAS_START_MODE` environment variable, which can either be `githash`, `patchid`, or `branch`.
 If you specify a start mode, you need to tell it which githash or branch name to start with via the `BAASAAS_REF_SPEC` environment variable.
-Ommitting these will use the latest available commit from the main branch of baas.
+Omitting these will use the latest available commit from the main branch of baas.

 If you've started a baasaas container already via the baasaas CLI, you can tell